 The top dark grey panel which starts at the 3 lines at the top left of your screen.

-This is were you can access your profile picture, go to your canvas, set up your new machine, calibrate it, and access cricut access among other things.
+This is where you can access your profile picture, go to your canvas, set up your new machine, calibrate it, and access Cricut access among other things.

 Then there is the top, white or off gray panel which is all your editing, arranging, aligning, font, and size.

 2. Left Panel in Cricut Design Space